 - Create learning opportunities for your child.
 Teach your child to recognize those opportunities, and encourage them to explore beyond their current knowledge level.

-3. Purpose in Life
+3. Help Your Extroverted Child Find Purpose in Life

 Thanks to their social adaptability, extroverts tend to excel in their careers.
 They also find deep meaning in their fruitful social relationships.
 Their high energy state allows them to find their own direction in their lives.
 As it should be; only the individual can fully understand one's purpose in life.

 - Emphasize values and goals in degrees of importance.
-Help your extroverted child learn to define what is most important to them, and how to take actions which nurture the idea.
+Help your extroverted child learn to define what is most important to them, and how to take actions that nurture the idea.
 It may take them a long time to understand their purpose in life, but this skill teaches them how to look for meaning in their lives.

 - Acquaint your child with the ideas of potential, possibility, and probability.
-Thinking along these terms helps develop perceptions that create a more enjoyable reality.
-One filled with meaning.
+Thinking along these terms helps develop perceptions that create a more enjoyable reality, one filled with meaning.

 - Let them know they don't have to have their purpose in life figured out just because they turn 18.
 In some cases, they might have their career picked, in others not, but either way, the meaning of life is a continual process, and that's OK.

-4. Positive Relationships With Others
+4. Encourage Positive Relationships With Others

 - Teach your child to respect the thoughts, feelings, and beliefs of others.
 Extroverts are assertive, which makes them great leaders.
 However, later in life people might interpret this as aggression or become offended by the directness of the extrovert.
 When the child displays assertion, make sure they aren't being a bully.